carlosvldz/caloriesCounter/README.md

 # Calories Counter

 ## ✍🏻 Description
-This counter was built in functional programming in Platzi.
+This counter was built for the functional programming course of Platzi.